Holyblade/Discord-Twitch_APPv0.12/README.md

 # How to use
 Simply place the jar in a folder with your txt chat file downloaded from discord via DiscordChatExplorer and run:
-- java -jar Discord-Twitch_APPv0.11.jar Yourfilename.txt
+- java -jar Discord-Twitch_APPv0.12.jar JohnDoe_Chat.txt

 The output will be a file named ChatTokens.txt with the Tokens ready to be used in AIO Tool or any other Message Applications for Twitch.
 Below is a brief example of a log generated from the execution: